|

 disturbance.
 If the guide star drifts too far over time for the

-mirror tilt to compensate, then the AO-7 sends pulses to the mount to
+lens tilt to compensate, the AO-8 sends a pulse to the mount to

 adjust the guide star position back towards the centre of the